 Osteopathic Medicine as a Part of Treatment

 Sometimes, your doctor might suggest a blend of osteopathic medicine and other treatments.
-Along with OMT, for example, he might recommend lifestyle changes like:
+Along with OMT, for example, they might recommend lifestyle changes like:

 - More exercise

 - Stress relief

 Depending on the type of pain and its cause, your doctor may also recommend one or more of the following treatments, as well:

 - Behavioral therapy or counseling

 - Procedures such as nerve blocks or other injections